Mykolayiv Shipyard: Cruisers and destroyers

 The ship Pamiat' Merkuria, named after the famous Russian brig Merkury, was laid down in 1900, launched in 1903 and completed in 1907.
 Munity at the shipyard during the Revolution of 1905 significantly delayed completion.
 In the turbulent period from the First World War to the Second World War, the ship would sail under the names, changing names to reflect the changing situation.
 The ship would be briefly named Hetman Ivan Mazepa, under control of the Ukrainian People's Republic, then the Ukrainian State, a puppet of the German Empire.
-Eventually falling under control of the Soviet Navy, the ship would receive the name Komintern.
+Falling under control of the Soviet Navy, the ship would receive the name Komintern.